The European Natura 2000 Award is back – apply now!

-The European Commission is proud to present the 6 winners of the 2024 edition of the European Natura 2000 Award!
+The European Commission launches the 8th edition of the European Natura 2000 Award!
+Apply now and get the recognition you deserve!

-The European Natura 2000 Award rewards excellence in the management of Natura 2000 sites, and showcases the network’s added value of conserving nature for local communities and economies across the European Union.
-More information about the 2024 finalists can be found here.
+The European Natura 2000 Award rewards excellence in the management of Natura 2000 sites and showcases the Natura 2000 network’s added value of conserving nature for local communities and economies across the European Union.

 Natura 2000 Award WinnersMeet the 2024 winners as well as the winners of previous editions of the Natura 2000 Award.

-Meet the Natura 2000 heroesRead about previous applicants of the European Natura 2000 Award over the years.
+Meet the Natura 2000 heroesRead about applicants of the European Natura 2000 Award over the years.

 Award categoriesDiscover the five categories and the European Citizens’ Award.